Increase the life of CDs and DVDs

 cd layers

-One of the three factors above to suffer , the disk will fail.
+If one of the above three factors is damaged, the disc will break.
 But the quality and type of materials also play an important role.
-For example the type of material (aluminum, silver or gold) in the reflective layer determines the maximum lifetime of an optical disc.
+For example, the type of material (aluminum, silver or gold) in the reflective layer determines the maximum lifespan of an optical disc.

 The most important factor, however, is the way the user handles the medium.
 Operating an optical disc has the most significant impact on its longevity, so we'll get back to that a little further down.